wirshingh/mitos-hydra-loop/README.md

 2. SAMPLEDIR_BASE="path the base project directory.
 This is where the results will go."

-    After the '=' paste the full path to base directory.
+    After the '=' paste the full path to base directory where the results will be copied.

 3. Genetic Code